anbox-cloud/discourse-docs/application-testing.md

 ### APK managed by AMS

 If you want to run test cases without installing the APK every time when starting a new test session in Appium, you can let AMS manage the application for you.
-See [Application Management](https://discourse.ubuntu.com/t/managing-applications/17760) for more details.
+See [About applications](https://discourse.ubuntu.com/t/managing-applications/17760) for more details.

 In this example we use the following application `manifest.yaml`: